nextcloud/gallery/documentation/How to ignore folders.md

 3. Click on the "New" button sitting above the list of files
 4. Type ".nomedia" as the filename

 You're done.
-The folder will be ignored in Gallery+ from now on.
+The folder will be ignored in Gallery from now on.

 You can also create that file in your mobile or desktop OS and sync it with your ownCloud.